CogentHub/WMRGL-Windows-Mixed-Reality-Game-Loader-/README.md

 Usage:
 1. Install Autoit https://www.autoitscript.com/site/autoit/downloads/
 2. Download and Unzip the latest version the the WMRGL https://github.com/CogentHub/WMRGL-Windows-Mixed-Reality-Game-Loader-/releases/latest
-3. Double click / launch "WMRGL.au3" to start the WMRGL
+3. Double click / launch "WMRGL.au3" to start the WMRGL.
+Scan the Library for both "Only VR Apps" and All Apps
 4. Open the "GamePage_Menu.html" File located in "WMRGL\WebPage\" with the Microsoft Edge Internet Browser on your Desktop
 5. Save the "GamePage_Menu.html" page as start url in the Settings or add it to the bookmarks/Favorites
 6. Open an Microsoft Edge Internet Browser Window in Windows Mixed Reality environment using the WMR Menu Button on the Controller